Unboxed-Software/solana-course/content/transfer-hook.md

 The cookie program needs some extra accounts to be able to mint the crumb tokens which are:

-1. `crumb_mint` - The mint account of the token to be minted by the transfer_hook instruction.
+1. `crumb_mint` - The "crumb" mint account of the token to be minted by the transfer_hook instruction.
 2. `crumb_mint_ata` - The associated token account of the crumb mint.
 3. `mint_authority` - For the crumb mint.
 4. `token_program` - this mint will be a regular SPL token mint.
+5. `associated_token_program` - needed to enforce the ata

 We are going to store these accounts in the `extra_account_meta_list` account, by invoking the instruction `initialize_extra_account_meta_list` and passing the required accounts to it.